ninesl/scryball/docs/API_REFERENCE.md

 ## Package Functions

-These functions operate on a global Scryball instance that's automatically initialized.
+These functions operate on a global Scryball instance that's automatically initialized (or whatever's configured with `scryball.SetConfig()`).

 ### Query Functions